lofcz/MimeTypeCore/README.md

 MimeTypeMap.TryGetExtension("image/png", out string extension); // .png
 ```

-_⭐ Please consider starring this repository if you find it helpful._
+_⭐ That's it!
+Please consider starring this repository if you find it helpful._

 ## 🔮 Collisions